avivasolutionsnl/Nyxie/README.md

 | specific category     | category    |                |The name of the category.
 This is a search box. |
 |Include sub categories |bool         |true            |indicates whether sub categories are included|

-> If nothing happens when entering the category name and no categories can be found: make sure the indexes have been build and see the fix indexes paragraph above.
+> If nothing happens when entering the category name and no categories can be found: make sure the indexes have been build and see the fix indexes paragraph below.

 #### Cart has specific fulfillment
 Will apply the given benefit when the cart contains a specific fulfillment method.